LifeSource/vimi/README.md

 # vimi
-This is my VIM setup used acrossed all my computers.
+This is my VIM setup used acrossed all my computers, it uses git submodule to maintain plugin updates

 ### Prerequisites

-- iterm2
+- iterm2   (iterm)
-- ohmyzsh
+- ohmyzsh  (oh my zsh)
+- Vim 7.4+ (homebrew)

 ### Installlation